 Under Act 88, land subject to preferential assessment under PA Clean and Green may be used for exploration for, and removal of, gas and oil.
 Roll-back taxes will be imposed upon only those portions of land actually devoted to these activities, excluding land devoted to subsurface transmission or gathering lines.
 Act 88 also allows for the development and use of Tier I alternative energy on any land use category of Clean and Green to be kept under preferential assessment as long as more than half of the energy annually generated is used on the tract of land.

-(A Print Version of the ConservationTools Guide) Clean and Green, established by the Pennsylvania Farmland and Forest Land Assessment Act, provides for lower property tax assessments of land capable of producing agricultural products and timber or providing open space for public use.
+Clean and Green, established by the Pennsylvania Farmland and Forest Land Assessment Act, provides for lower property tax assessments of land capable of producing agricultural products and timber or providing open space for public use.
+(Print version of CT guide)

 Provides information, as it becomes available, on how counties are handling Marcellus Shale drilling on Clean and Green properties.

-The annual reports provide an overview of farmland preservation tools in Pennsylvania and their track record for 2014, 2013, 2010, 2009 and 2008.
+The annual reports provide an overview of farmland preservation tools in Pennsylvania and their track record.
 They include data on the participation in the Clean and Green program and a list of all agricultural security areas in the state by county and township.

 The Pennsylvania Farmland and Forest Land Assessment Act, commonly known as “Clean and Green” or Act 319, provides for lower property tax assessments of land capable of producing wood products, agricultural land, and open space land open to the public.